racineda/data-science-career-track/README.md

 * david-racine-json-exercise.ipynb
   * The IPython notebook associated with the project.
 * data/world_bank_projects.json
-  * The JSON data set used as the source data for the project.
+  * The JSON dataset used as the source data for the project.

 ### human-body-temperature-EDA:
 An EDA case study looking at the mean internal body temperature of humans.